-With 38% of US respondents indicating that they are 'out to all' at work, the number of people who are comfortable to reveal their sexuality in the US has fallen by 6% (from 44%) in the last two years according to Out Now's previous research data (LGBT2020, 2012 sample).
-This represents a significant and worrying fall, especially when LGBT workplace diversity has been placed on the agenda of an increasing number of larger US companies during this time.
+With 38% of US respondents indicating that they are 'out to all' at work, the number of people who are comfortable to reveal their sexuality in the US has fallen by 6% (from 44%) during the last two years according to Out Now's previous research data (LGBT2020, 2012 sample).
+This represents a statistically significant and worrying fall, especially given that LGBT workplace diversity has been placed onto the agendas of an increasing number of larger US companies during this same time period.

-Total sample: n = 2972Bi = 267 Trans = 104 A little over one in four US respondents, 27% indicate that they think their own workplace is perfect, with 'no homophobia', but more than one in six of all male respondents, 17% report there being 'regular' or 'frequent' homophobic problems in the workplace.
-49% of US respondents indicated that they had heard homophobic incident/s at work in the last 12 months, with around one in six respondents, 16% saying they had personally experienced harassment at work over the last year.
-The debate around marriage equality in the US in recent years has bought the topic of LGBT equality to the forefront of American society, which has frequently been pitched as incompatible with fundamental Christian religious belief.
-This pressure could explain the lower percentage of respondents who are 'out to all' compared to countries with more secular societies.
-Of all countries sampled, the US sees the greatest number of personal comments made by respondents citing religion as a cause for anti-LGBT problems at work.
+Total sample: n = 2972 Bi = 267 Trans = 104 A little over one in four US respondents (27%) indicate that they think their own workplace is perfect, with 'no homophobia', but more than one in six of all men responding (17%) reported that there are 'regular' or 'frequent' homophobic problems in their own workplace.
+49% of US respondents indicated that they had heard homophobic things said at work in the last 12 months, with around one in six respondents (16%) saying they personally experienced harassment at work over the last year.
+The debate around marriage equality in the US in recent years has bought the topic of LGBT equality to the forefront of American society, which has frequently been pitched as incompatible with some aspects of more conservative Christian religious beliefs.
+This may go some way to explaining the lower percentage of respondents in 2014 who are 'out to all' at work compared to countries with more secular societies.
+Of all countries sampled, the US sees the greatest number of personal comments made by respondents citing religion as a factor causing anti-LGBT problems at work.